homeymusic/mami.codi.R/README.md

 ### Harmonic ~ Partials: 10

 For 10 harmonics, behavioral results and theoretical predictions agree.
-With the default smoothing parameter from the large-scale behavioral study, the smoothed theoretical peaks at M2 and P8 are relatively lower than the theoretical predictions plotted as points.
-In a plot below, we temporarily adjust the smoothing parameter to show how the behavioral and theoretical curves change.
+With the broad smoothing parameter from the large-scale behavioral study, the smoothed theoretical peaks at M2 and P8 are relatively lower than the theoretical predictions plotted as points.
+In a plot below, we use the narrow smoothing parameter from the large-scale behavioral study to see how the theoretical curve changes with respect to the theoretical predictions.

 | detected_pseudo_octave | ignore_amplitudes_below | wavelength_tolerance | frequency_tolerance | smoothing_sigma |
 |:-----------------------|:------------------------|:---------------------|:--------------------|----------------:|